bryn-g/alien-threads/README.md

 # alien-threads
-:alien: Project for the collection of reddit conversation threads by using the PRAW python package from R.
+:alien: R project for the collection and creation of Reddit conversation thread networks.
+Uses the [PRAW](https://praw.readthedocs.io/en/stable/#package-info) Python module to access and collect data from the Reddit API via the R [reticulate](https://rstudio.github.io/reticulate/) package.

+This project is in an initial exploratory phase and does not yet have an interface or package.
+Future versions will see it formalised into an R package with expanded capabilities.

+Perform the following steps after installing Python and R reticulate.

-### initial python3 setup
+### Initial python3 setup

-- requires a python environment named `.venv` in R project directory
+1. A python environment named `.venv` is required in the R project directory.
+Create the environment and install the required modules.
 ```sh
 # create environment
 $ python -m pip install --upgrade pip